OrangeSpyderMan/inkplate10-weather-cal/README.md

   still result in only one immediate retry.
 - `calendar.retry_interval_minutes` - deep-sleep interval after both image
   attempts fail.
 Defaults to 15 minutes.
-- `ntp.timezone` - the timezone you live in (in "Olson" format), otherwise the client might not wake at the expected time.
+- `ntp.timezone` - the timezone used for local timestamps and daylight-saving rules, in Olson format such as `Europe/Dublin`.
 - `mqtt_logger.broker` - the MQTT broker reachable from the Inkplate when remote diagnostics are enabled.
 - `mqtt_logger.debug` - publish detailed diagnostics over MQTT; defaults to `false`.
 Serial logging remains verbose.

 The firmware uses the Inkplate RTC between wake cycles and refreshes it from NTP at most once every 24 hours.
 A cold boot, invalid RTC value, or clock moving backwards forces an immediate NTP synchronization.

+When `calendar.status_url` is configured, an unchanged SHA-256 skips both the PNG download and e-paper update.
+If the status endpoint is unavailable or invalid, the firmware falls back to downloading the image.
+Failed image attempts are limited to one immediate retry before the device returns to deep sleep for `calendar.retry_interval_minutes`.

 See the [server](/server) for info on server setup.